 Online retail in France passed the 80 billion euro mark in 2017 (a 14% rise on last year).
 The reason for this?
 A record fourth quarter that was boosted by end of year promotions (both Christmas and Black Friday), allowing a quarterly rise of 17.5% compared to 2016.

 Continued growth for e-commerce over the last 3 years

-According to Médiamétrie’s Centre for Internet Use, there are now over 37 million online shoppers in France, that is 66% of the population compared to only 38% only 10 years ago.
+According to Médiamétrie’s Centre for Internet Use, there are now over 37 million online shoppers in France.
 65% of online shoppers also buy online at least once a month meaning that the amount of online transactions also went up by 20.5% in 2017.
 This represents a total of 1.2 billion orders made in the last 12 months, mainly in the fashion sector.

 While the average spent per order fell to 65.50 € in 2017, orders themselves kept increasing, with a 19% rise in order frequency.

 Furthermore, shoppers continue to visit marketplaces according to the FEVAD’s iPM (indice place de marché) index.
 It showed that the volume of sales carried out on marketplaces increased by 15% since 2016.
 Finally, nearly 60% of online shoppers in France bought products on foreign e-commerce sites in 2017, mainly in the fashion and home appliance sectors.
 While 44% stayed within EU borders to make their purchases, 34% of shoppers ordered from further afield (with 75% of these purchases coming from China).

 Whether in search of security, service or recommendations, 38% of shoppers use instant messaging to contact a company’s customer service, and 70% consult customer reviews before going through with a purchase.*